-Amended on March 15, 2022; Amended on July 18, 2023.
+Amended on March 15, 2022; Amended on July 18, 2023; Amended on January 24, 2024; Amended on March 19, 2024.

 Subject:Sex Offender PolicyCode:3-338Section:Service Policies

 Sex Offender Policy

 The purpose of this policy is to ensure that the Livingston Parish Library complies with LA R.S.
 14:91.2 that excludes registered sex offenders convicted of offenses against victims under the age of thirteen (13) from Louisiana public libraries.